Inflect logo

 Natural Disaster Risk

-• Tsunami: A low-probability but noted risk for any coastal area in the region.
+• Tsunami: A recognized, though low-probability, risk for coastal infrastructure.

-• Epidemic: A general risk factor related to population health.
+• Epidemic: A general risk factor for any population center.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business